firstpersontravel/charter-docs/docs/concepts/global.md

 ---
-id: project
+id: global
-title: Creating Projects
+title: Global elements
-sidebar_label: Creating Projects
+sidebar_label: Global elements
 ---

-## Project

-Charter projects are created in two main areas of the Creation interface: the "Project" area, which is described here, and the "Scenes" area, which is described on the next page.

-The Project area covers all elements in your experience that are shared across the entire experience.
+Global elements are all elements in your experience that are shared across the entire experience and all scenes.

-Scenes, on the other hand, are intervals in your experience that may differ greatly in how they operate.
-Aspects of your project that are only active during a particular scene are edited in the Scenes area of the creation tool, and are discussed on the [next page](/docs/concepts/scenes).

 ## Roles